The link between Alzheimer's and Cardiovascular Health

 By managing risk factors such as high blood pressure, high cholesterol, diabetes, and obesity, individuals can protect their heart and brain simultaneously.
 Embracing heart-healthy habits not only enhances overall well-being but also offers a proactive approach to reducing the risk of Alzheimer's disease.

 We are here to help you choose a care home or facility best suited to your needs.
-Do not hesitate to contact us on the following number: 0230 608 0055 or fill this form
+Do not hesitate to contact us on the following number: 0230 608 0055 or Get started here.

 Do you need a care home or Alzheimer's care facility for yourself or your loved one?